qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_split-joinmarket.md

 user@host:~$ mv ~/QubesIncoming/bitcoind/joinmarket-clientserver-0.5.2/ ~
 ```
 ### C. Source the virtual environment and enter the JoinMarket directory on boot.
+**Note:**
-**Note:** you should not be using the `joinmarket` VM for anything other than your JoinMarket wallet, therefore these changes should be helpful.
+- You should not be using the `joinmarket` VM for anything other than your JoinMarket wallet, therefore these changes should be helpful.
 1. Edit the file `~/.bashrc`.

 ```